segunak/stem-education/petoi-bittle/documentation/notes.md

 1. Set volume to 1 `b1`
 2. Rename Bluetooth using `nBluetoothName`
-3. Deactivate Gyro using `G`.
+3. Deactivate Gyro using `gb`.
 This is a boolean.
 If you send it again, you turn it back on.
 Sending this prevents the dog from freaking out when picked up.
 4. Deactivate voice using `XAd`
+5. Send the `s` command after all that to save.

 ## Uploading Sketches